walterhiggins/WMPJS/book-outline.md

     var today = new Date();

-The *new* keyword in Javascript means the Date() function becomes a *constructor*.
+The *new* keyword in JavaScript means the Date() function becomes a *constructor*.
 A constructor is any function which returns a new object.
 In *Java* there are only limited ways to create objects using Object Literals so the most common way to construct a new object in *Java* is using the *new* keyword.
 The statement below:

     var enderBowRecipe = new bkShapedRecipe( enderBow );

 ... creates a new Java object of type *org.bukkit.inventory.ShapedRecipe* (remember: we declared the bkShapedRecipe variable as short-hand for *org.bukkit.inventory.ShapedRecipe*), passing the *enderBow* object as a parameter.

 #### The crafting Grid
 The Crafting Grid in Minecraft is what appears on screen when you right-click on a crafting table.
 It's essential for creating tools and weapons in the game.
 The Grid consists of 3 rows each of which have 3 slots.
 We need to be able to define - in code - what combination of ingredients will result in a new Ender Bow.
 Fortunately this is relatively easy.
-The in-game grid can be mapped to an Array of Javascript strings which substitute each letter for a material.
+The in-game grid can be mapped to an Array of JavaScript strings which substitute each letter for a material.
 The following diagram shows the crafting grid with letters superimposed on each cell.

 ![Crafting Grid with material codes](images/chapter-16/gridwithletters.png)